TayfunTurgut/Dollar-Game-Online/README.md

 # Background

 I have been working on this project in my free time and it has evolved quite a bit (you can see that in the commit history of the repo).
 The dream is to complete all #TO-DOs of the project and finally release it as v1.0.0.0.0.
-That will be one project out of the mind, right?
+That will be one project out of my mind, right?

 # Goal of the game